 Air conditioners are located throughout the Authority and are used for environment and equipment cooling.
-Condensate is regularly discharged from air conditioners, although most discharge rates are extremely low, and air conditioning condensate in passenger boarding bridges in drainage basins 8, 12 and 15 is captured and reused in power washing activities (in 2017, approximately100,000 gallons of condensate were captured this way from 16 different passenger boarding bridges).
+Condensate is regularly discharged from air conditioners, although most discharge rates are extremely low, and air conditioning condensate in passenger boarding bridges in drainage basins 8, 12 and 15 is captured and reused in power washing activities (in 2014, 5,225 gallons of condensate were captured this way).
 Air conditioner condensate may contact contaminants if allowed to flow through areas where significant materials, oil from parking lots, sediment, trash, and construction debris may potentially be carried into the storm drain system by the discharge.

-The cooling plant in the Terminal 2 Parking Plaza (Drainage Basin 9) upgraded as a part of the Green Build construction project includes four electric centrifugal chillers, four cooling towers with condenser water pumps for individual tower bypass, and a primary, secondary, and tertiary chilled water system to improve cooling of the airport terminals.
+The cooling plant in the Terminal 2 parking lot (Drainage Basin 9) upgraded as a part of the Green Build construction project includes four electric centrifugal chillers, four cooling towers with condenser water pumps for individual tower bypass, and a primary, secondary, and tertiary chilled water system to improve cooling of the airport terminals.
 These cooling devices dispense water through mist, evaporation, and blowdown, which may collect on rooftops and adjacent structures.
 Cooling towers generally evaporate 3 gallons of water per minute for every 100 tons of cooling.
 Metals and debris from rooftops may potentially be carried into the storm drain system by the condensate mist.
+Control measures to address the potential for air conditioner and cooling plant condensate to transport pollutants to receiving waters are described in Section 3.2.